HoerTech-gGmbH/openMHA/INSTALLATION.md

 An openMHA installer for macOS can be downloaded from our Github releases page, https://github.com/HoerTech-gGmbH/openMHA/releases.

+On some machines macOS refuses to open the installer because it is from an unverified developer.
+Opening the installer while holding Ctrl makes macOS offer an override option.

 The installer installs openMHA example setups and some tools.
 We recommend to copy the examples folder to a writable location inside your user directory.

-On Mac OS, you can find the examples folder in `/usr/local/share/openmha/examples/`. m-files for interacting with the openMHA from Matlab or Octave are installed in `/usr/local/lib/openmha/mfiles/`, and documentation can be found in `/usr/local/doc/openmha/`.
+On macOS, you can find the examples folder in `/usr/local/share/openmha/examples/`. m-files for interacting with the openMHA from Matlab or Octave are installed in `/usr/local/lib/openmha/mfiles/`, and documentation can be found in `/usr/local/doc/openmha/`.